Are peptides legal in the United States in 2026?

 The World Anti-Doping Agency maintains a Prohibited List that bans a long list of peptides from competitive sport.
 The current list includes BPC-157, TB-500, IGF-1 LR3, all growth hormone secretagogues (CJC-1295, ipamorelin, sermorelin, tesamorelin, MK-677), EPO derivatives, and several others.
 WADA’s ban applies only to athletes subject to anti-doping testing under WADA-affiliated bodies (Olympic and Paralympic athletes, NCAA athletes in tested events, and many professional sports leagues).
 Recreational and clinical use under prescription is not affected by the WADA ban.

 If you are a competitive athlete subject to drug testing, do not start a peptide protocol without first verifying the molecule is not on your sport’s prohibited list.
 Many peptides clear out of urine within days but linger in detectable metabolites for weeks.
-Your PeptideRx provider can flag known WADA-prohibited molecules during intake.
+Your RxPepsDirect provider can flag known WADA-prohibited molecules during intake.

 Telehealth, HIPAA, and patient privacy

-PeptideRx is a HIPAA-compliant telehealth practice.
+RxPepsDirect is a HIPAA-compliant telehealth practice.
 Your medical records, intake responses, and prescription history are protected health information (PHI) and are handled under the same HIPAA Privacy Rule that governs in-person medical practices.
 Optimal Balance Pharmacy is a HIPAA-covered entity and does not share PHI with third parties beyond what is required to dispense and ship your prescription.

 Bottom line